 Are leather harnesses good for dogs?

-Leather harnesses are good for dogs as long as they’re a good fit.
+Leather harnesses are good for dogs as long as they’re the right design (Y-shaped) and a good fit in size.
 It’s just like it is with all other harnesses really, and the main difference is the material.

 In fact, most dog owners use leather products because it’s their preferred material for one of the following reasons: